artikblue/artikblue.github.io/_posts/2020-05-13-reversing-radare-12.md

 ---
 layout: post
-title:  "Reverse engineering 32 and 64 bits binaries with Radare2 - 13 (defines, unions and bitmaps)"
+title:  Reverse engineering 32 and 64 bits binaries with Radare2 - 13 (defines, unions and bitmaps)
-tags: [reversing, c, radare]
+tags: reversing c radare
-featured_image_thumbnail: assets/images/radare2/radare2_13.png
+image: '/images//radare2/radare2_13.png'
-featured_image: assets/images/radare2/radare2_13.png
+date: 2020-05-13 15:01:35 -0700
 ---

 Today we are gonna get a bit low level.
 We'll review important stuff like unions bitmaps and defines, that are commonly used in progams that run inside small systems.